 After dinner, you may still feel like taking a walk through the city.
 If you rely on public transportation for the ride to the hotel, keep in mind that the subway operates until 11:30 pm on weekdays and until 1:30 on weekends.
 The buses usually leave until midnight.
 After that, there is a network of night bus lines that does not cover the whole city.

 Rome is a liveable and very green city.
 Rome is criss-crossed by green spaces and parks, and there are many opportunities to do sports.
 I inform you about Jogging in Rome and City walks in Rome.
 The center of Rome is not so big and if you are on good terms you can hike around the center and the archaeological area around the Coliseum.
 There are also beautiful cycling routes in Rome.

 I will explain how to make fit the Vatican Museums, St. Peter’s Basilica and the Dome or Castel Sant’Angelo in one morning, and where you can then go for lunch.
-Vatican visit> is good for Monday, Tuesday and from Thursday to Saturday, on Wednesday only if there is no Papal audience.
+This program for a Vatican visit is good for Monday, Tuesday and from Thursday to Saturday, on Wednesday only if there is no Papal audience.

 Remains of antiquity can be found everywhere in Rome.
 The area around the Coliseum with Palatine, Roman Forum and Nero’s Palace, the Domus Aurea, is grouped into an archaeological park.
 Colosseum, Roman Forum and Palatine Hill can be visited all day, but in the morning it’s more pleasant.
 I explain the differences between tickets and tours.
 My program suggestions for the archaeological area>

 This walk is a bit off the beaten track and offers you a mix of beautiful churches, viewpoints and culinary specialties over a 4 miles distance.